John Lithgow: 1996–2015: Sitcom and theater work

-In 2004, he portrayed the moralistic, rigid father of Alfred Kinsey in that year's biopic Kinsey, in which Liam Neeson also starred.
+In 2005, Lithgow became the first ever actor to deliver a commencement speech at Harvard University, his alma mater, and they awarded him an honorary Doctor of Arts.
 In 2006, Lithgow had a small role in the Academy Award-winning film, Dreamgirls, as Jerry Harris, a film producer offering Deena Jones (Beyoncé Knowles) a film role.

-In 2005, Lithgow became the first ever actor to deliver a commencement speech at Harvard University, his alma mater, and they awarded him an honorary Doctor of Arts.

 Since 2006, he has starred in Progresso commercials, advertising their soup brand.

 In 2007, Lithgow played Malvolio in the Royal Shakespeare Company's production of Twelfth Night, at The Courtyard Theatre, Stratford-upon-Avon, in the United Kingdom.
-He was featured at Heinz Hall in Pittsburgh, Pennsylvania on December 4–6, 2009 for performances of Mozart's Requiem with the Pittsburgh Symphony Orchestra.
+He was featured at Heinz Hall in Pittsburgh, Pennsylvania from December 4–6, 2009 for performances of Mozart's Requiem with the Pittsburgh Symphony Orchestra.
 In certain parts of the performance, he narrated some letters written by Wolfgang Amadeus Mozart, some poems, and sections from the Book of Revelation.